cosmos/ibc/spec/core/v2/ics-004-packet-semantics/README.md

     BCS,
 }
 ```

-- The `sourcePort` identifies the source application.
-- The `destPort` identifies the destination application.
-- The `version` specifies the application version to be used.
-- The `encoding` allows the specification of custom data encoding among those agreed in the `Encoding` enum.
-- The `appData` is defined by the application of the associated modules.

 When the array of payloads, passed-in the packet, is populated with multiple values, the system will handle the packet as a multi-data packet.